-YouTube TV has started rolling out the support for Safari on Friday, and it has taken some time, but the support has reached almost all the users.
-Google, on the other hand, is yet to explain or comment on the expanded support, but the tech giant did mention that it is “working to bring YouTube TV to more browsers in the future.”
+YouTube TV started rolling out the support for Safari on Friday, and it has taken some time, but the support has reached almost all the users.
+On the other hand, Google is yet to explain or comment on the expanded support, but the tech giant did mention that it is “working to bring YouTube TV to more browsers in the future.”

 The website works just fine on iPadOS 15 and it comes with the added bonus of a picture-in-picture feature.
 The picture-in-picture feature has been a site of contestation for iOS apps since it is something that has been consistently missing.
 However, the iOS developers will probably rectify it in the future.
 It is still unclear if mobile Safari will remain supported as Chrome for iOS does not work, and Google, obviously, encourages the users to use either Chrome or Firefox.